 You’ll see a list of the widgets.
 To remove a widget, tap on the red minus icon on its left, and you’re set.
 You should save a considerable amount of battery life by turning them off.

-Look, if your battery is running low, using Bluetooth headphones for streaming music for long periods of time, is definitely not a good idea.
+If your iPhone battery is running low, using Bluetooth headphones for streaming music for long periods of time, is definitely not a good idea.
 I would suggest you use wired headphones instead.

 You’ll see a list of apps with details on battery usage for the last 24 hours and 7 days, with the heaviest battery-hoggers at the top of the list.